4ntm4n/ms-two/README.md

 > ![desktop notes section](assets/img/readme/large-screen-note-section.png)
 >
-> > this is what the user sees lower down on the page if notes has been added.
+> > This is what the user sees lower down on the page if notes has been added.
 You can for example see that the notes that were created with the prio-checkbox checked appears first even if they were created later than the other notes, and has a red background color.
 >> Note that the "add" button appeared in under the other buttons in the control panel to the right.
 If this button is clicked, the user will be taken with a smooth scroll to the note generator form field to add a new note.